Top Cybersecurity Threats to Watch in 2025

 Fileless malware leverages scripts or loaded modules into the random access memory (RAM) without writing to the disk, making it difficult for traditional antivirus solutions to detect.
 This type of attack exploits existing, legitimate programs to execute malicious activities, often bypassing user and endpoint defenses.

 To combat these malware threats, organizations should adopt a layered security approach that includes regular software updates, comprehensive end-user education to guard against phishing, advanced threat detection systems and rigorous access controls.
-Employing a robust cybersecurity framework and conducting regular audits will help in the early detection and mitigation of these cybersecurity threats.
+Employing a robust cybersecurity framework and conducting regular audits will help with the early detection and mitigation of these cybersecurity threats.

 Social Engineering Attacks

 Social engineering remains one of the most insidious types of cyber threats because it exploits human psychology rather than technological vulnerabilities.
 These attacks trick individuals into breaking normal security procedures, often leading to significant data breaches or financial losses.
-Here’s how these schemes are evolving in 2024:
+Here’s how these schemes are evolving in 2025:

 Phishing Variants